 The ancient Abacus was restructured by Sumerian, Babylonian, Chinese, Japanese, Indian, Greek, Egyptian and Roman civilizations during different ages.
 Therefore, Abacus has faced changes in its structure according to different cultures.
 Two of the most popularly known Abacus of this age are Suan Pan (Chinese) and Soroban (Japanese).

 3. Modern Age

-The modern day Abacus is, a frame made up of either wood or metal, with vertical alignment of rods in which the bead move while performing calculations.
-Soroban, the most recent Abacus modified by Japanese is the one we make use of today.
+The modern-day Abacus is, a frame made up of either wood or metal, with vertical alignment of rods in which the bead moves while performing calculations.
+Soroban, the most recent Abacus modified by the Japanese is the one we make use of today.
 There are 17 vertical rods.
-The frame is divided into 2 decks: the upper deck and lower deck.
+The frame is divided into 2 decks: the upper deck and the lower deck.
 The upper deck has 1 bead on each rod, and the lower deck constitutes 4 beads in a single rod.
-Even the modern day computer uses references from Abacus for performing calculations.
+Even the modern-day computer uses references from Abacus for performing calculations.

-The Abacus today, is used as a device that enhances the complete brain development also resulting into improved mental arithmetic skills.
+The Abacus today, is used as a device that enhances complete brain development also resulting in improved mental arithmetic skills.
 Join Master Mind, an Abacus training institute to develop your mental maths skills.